wookwank/detection/README.md

 Make sure to test the module with different threshold values to ensure optimal performance for your use case.

-### Sorting order
+### Processing order

-Manually change the sorting order of images.
-By default, images are sorted by priority level (descending), then creation time (ascending).
+Manually change the processing order of images.
+By default, images are processed by priority level (descending), then creation time (ascending).

 ```console
 for item in items: